StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ### Alert feeder functions

 You should not manually create an alert feeder function as a standalone function, as it cannot be linked to an alert feeder.
 Instead, [create it directly within the alert feeder](create-a-feeder.md).
 Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

-You can then modify it either from the functions list or the alert feeder configuration.
+You can then modify it either [from the functions list](../manage-functions/edit-a-function.md) or [the alert feeder configuration](edit-a-feeder.md).

+When you delete an alert feeder, the associated function remains.
+To remove the function, follow the instructions in [Delete a Function](../manage-functions/delete-a-function.md).

 ## Usage